 Protein-protein interactions (PPI) are highly specific electrostatic attractions between protein structures.
 The interactions regulate cell function and influence physiology and development.
-The mass spectrometry is often used to detect the protein-protein interactions.
+Mass spectrometry is often used to detect protein-protein interactions.
 However, all proteomic screens are differential and require two samples such as IP and mock IP, POI and wildtype, or POI and knockout.

-The peptide/ biotin-peptide or peptide/fluorescence-labeled peptide are excellent tools to study the protein-protein interactions.
+The peptide/ biotin-peptide or peptide/fluorescence-labeled peptide are excellent tools for studying protein-protein interactions.
 Check this link for details: Protein-Protein Interactions: Methods for Detection and Analysis.

 The compounds that can modulate PPI are hard to discover because the proteins have multiple binding sites and the screening assays are not reliable.
 In many cases, two or more proteins may interact with one another and form a complex.
 The optical fluorescence-based methods such as the Cy5, Cy7, FAM, FITC, TAMRA-labeled peptides, or FRET assay are particularly useful in these circumstances.
 Click for more details: https://www.lifetein.com/Peptide-Synthesis-FITC-modification.html.